 Table 4: Probability of punishment for below-average and above average contributors based on data from all 20 periods.
+Under Peer Punishment this is the probability that at least one institution member punishes, under Central Punishment it is the probability of punishment by the judge.

-Table 4 and figures 11 and 12 also provide insights into the prevalence and the strength of antisocial punishment across institutions as described in Result 5b.
+Table 4 and figures 12 and 13 also provide insights into the prevalence and the strength of antisocial punishment across institutions as described in Result 6b.
 In line with the literature, we define antisocial punishment as the sanctioning of those who contribute above the group average.
-Tables 4 shows that 8-9% of the positive deviations from the group average were sanctioned in Peer Punishment, and Figure 11 indicates that the probability of antisocial punishment even increases for stronger positive deviations from the group average.
-This pattern contrasts sharply with the observations in Central Punishment, where Figure 11 illustrates that antisocial punishment is basically absent.
-Only 2-3% of the positive deviations were sanctioned in Central Punishment (Table 4 and Figure 11).
+Table 4 shows that 8-9% of the positive deviations from the group average were sanctioned in Peer Punishment, and Figure 12 indicates that the probability of antisocial punishment even increases for stronger positive deviations from the group average.
+This pattern contrasts sharply with the observations in Central Punishment, where Figure 12 illustrates that antisocial punishment is basically absent.
+Only 2-3% of the positive deviations were sanctioned in Central Punishment (Table 4 and Figure 12).